-Fire stopping involves sealing any specific openings to prevent fire incidences, including heat and smoke, from passing through multiple building compartments.
+Firestopping involves sealing specific openings to prevent fire incidences, including heat and smoke, from passing through multiple building compartments.

 The creation of fire-resisting compartments controls the spread of any fire outbreak.
 It again subdivides the building horizontally or vertically.
-To restrict fire spread vertically and horizontally, facilities must ensure that any gaps and openings are fire stopped.
+To restrict fire spread vertically and horizontally, facilities in London, Kent, Essex, and Surrey must ensure that any gaps and openings are properly fire-stopped.

-A firestop is a fire protection system made of different sealing joints and openings in fire-resistance-rated floor assemblies or walls.
+A firestopping is a fire protection system made of different sealing joints and openings in fire-resistance-rated floor assemblies or walls.

 For penetrating cables, these can also be known as MCTs or Multi Cable Transits.
 So, this is regarded as an essential passive fire protection equipment.

-Some other fire protection equipment includes fire curtains, firestop sealant, firestop insulation, and many more.
+Some other passive fire protection equipment includes fire curtains, firestop sealant, firestop insulation, and many more.

 In this regard, the fire-resistant doors and curtains help to prevent the fire spread, limit the initial development of a fire, and protect escape routes.